-Connect the inductor and capacitor in series as shown in Figure 2.
-By measuring the resonant frequency, f_r , of the LC circuit, you should be able to extract c, the speed of light.
-In order to get a more accurate measure of the resonance frequency take at least 15 to 20 measurements of the output voltage across the resistor using the oscilloscope for frequencies between roughly f_r -5% and f_r +5% (the exact range will depend on your choice for R).
+Connect the inductor and capacitor in series as shown in Figure 1.
+By measuring the resonant frequency, $f_r$ , of the LC circuit, you should be able to extract c, the speed of light.
+In order to get a more accurate measure of the resonance frequency take at least 15 to 20 measurements of the output voltage across the resistor using the oscilloscope for frequencies between roughly $f_r$ -5% and $f_r$ +5% (the exact range will depend on your choice for R).
 Near the peak the curve will look like a parabola.
-Using the data points close enough to the peak (for the approximation that the curve is parabolic to be a good one) fit a quadratic polynomial and, from this equation for the best fit curve, determine f_r analytically.
-Estimate the error in your calculations of L and C (due to end effects and your estimates for the geometric parameters), and the error in f_r (which can be determined by the uncertainty in the fit parameters of your polynomial).
+Using the data points close enough to the peak (for the approximation that the curve is parabolic to be a good one) fit a quadratic polynomial and, from this equation for the best fit curve, determine $f_r$ analytically.
+Estimate the error in your calculations of L and C (due to your estimates for the geometric parameters), and the error in $f_r$ (which can be determined by the uncertainty in the fit parameters of your parabola).
 What is the resulting uncertainty in c?
 (Hint: It should be very small if the experiment is done properly.)

-Figure 2: Series LC circuit.
+Figure 1: Series LC circuit.